AnonymousRand/personal_website/README.md

 ### Tables:
 - Uses [Markdown tables](https://www.tablesgenerator.com/markdown_tables#) with "Compact mode" and "Line breaks as \<br\>" checked
 - For merged cells, use the [Attribute Lists](https://python-markdown.github.io/extensions/attr_list/) extension to set `colspan`.
 To keep valid table syntax, put `<span></span> {: hidden }` in cells that have been merged into other ones.
+- To specify column `width` attributes (in HTML, not CSS) for example with Attribute Lists, either specify in pixels or percentages.
+Pixels are absolute while percentages are relative to the width of the table.
+If percentages are used, or if no width specified at all, table will have `min-width: 100%` of parent div.

 # Cookie explanation from empirical observations and devtools